c410-f3r/c410-f3r.github.io/content/thoughts/my-contributions-to-the-rust-project/index.md

 All started with [https://github.com/rust-lang/rust/issues/60406#issuecomment-488306461] around ~4 years ago and since then I didn't stop contributing to the Rust compiler as well as other related projects like Clippy in my free time.

-Besides the technical skills learned, the things that stood out the most were the concentration of knowledge in the hands of few busy individuals that eventually parted away and a noticeable amount of good contributors passing through sensible financial problems but these are matters for another post.
+Besides the technical skills learned, the things that stood out the most were the concentration of knowledge in the hands of few busy individuals that eventually parted away and a noticeable amount of good contributors passing through sensible financial problems.

 Without further ado, let's list all my major contributions in chronological order.